KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 Users are now ready to run predictive simulations based on a neuromusculoskeletal model with DMD-specific impairments, by simply running the [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m) script.

-## Simulate the effect of Achilles tendon lengthening
+## Optional: simulate the effect of Achilles tendon lengthening

 In this section, the user will simulate an Achilles tendon release in the DMD case to predict the effect of this intervention.
 This treatment was often performed in patients with DMD who walk on their toes (tiptoeing gait), but may cause loss of ambulation.